John Clang

+He divides his time between Singapore and New York.

 Early years

 Clang was born Ang Choon Leng (汪春龙) in Singapore.
 He earned his nickname while in National Service in Singapore as his badge read "C L Ang".
 At the age of 17, he enrolled in Lasalle College of the Arts in Singapore to study fine arts but left after six months to assist the fine-art photographer Chua Soo Bin, who received the Cultural Medallion in 1988.

 Work

-Clang's work explores the commonplaces, mundane subject matters and common nuances that closely relate to our daily life.
-His work portrays his fascination with time, space and how one negotiates the human existence with these dimensions.
+Reading by an Artist (2023–ongoing) is a participatory performance series that reimagines portraiture through metaphysical dialogue.
+Evolving from his earlier interest in technological intimacy, the project uses the ancient Chinese divination system Ziwei doushu to create portraits through conversation and self-reflection, rather than photography.

+The work has been presented at art venues including Objectifs and FOST Gallery in Singapore, the National Gallery Singapore, and Sharjah Biennial in the United Arab Emirates.

+In 2025, Clang was listed by Artnet as one of "5 Artists to Know" in their article on Sharjah Biennial 16.

 The Land of My Heart (2014) is a series of work which re-appropriates the icon of the Singapore Girl, Singapore Airlines' air stewardess, to contemplate vestiges of identity and personal memories encapsulated in nostalgic spaces of a rapidly evolving motherland.

 Being Together (2010–2012) is a series of family portraits using Skype VoIP (voice over Internet Protocol) technology to do live recording of family members and project them across continents.

 Clang started on the series by photographing his own family in 2010.
 From 2010 to 2012, he located Singaporeans around the world and travelled to cities such as London, Paris, Hong Kong, Shanghai, Los Angeles and Seattle to photograph them with their families in Singapore.
 These 40 family portraits were part of a showcase of over 90 works by Clang exhibited at the National Museum of Singapore in January 2013, together with more than 40 historical family portraits from the museum's collection.

 Time (2009) is a series that involves recording a location, to show the passing of time in a montage style.